 Training and Assessment

 This training is an e-learning course.
-If you have already been sent an email with your username and password then click here to continue.
+If you have already been sent an email with your username and password then you can continue your training in Workrite.
 The system uses ' single sign on' so, once you have been registered on the system you will no longer have to remember a username and password to gain access.

 If you have not yet received an email with your login details, please contact Tanya Cairns via email firstname.lastname@example.org.
 Tanya will send you an email with your login details prompting you to start the training.